The next Byrdseed.TV registration window opens in 9 days! Learn more.

-• Thinking Skill: The verb – what students will be doing with their brains (⚠️ this is very often left out, but is the most important piece!)
+- Thinking Skill: The verb – what students will be doing with their brains (⚠️ this is very often left out, but it’s the most important piece!)

-• Product: The result – what students will make to show their learning off (this is often way over-emphasized)
+- Product: The result – what students will make to show their learning off (this is so often over-emphasized)

 Shortcut: I created The Differentiator to help you develop differentiated objectives.
 But you’ll understand it much better if you read this whole article.